About Content Cards

 Wondering about the benefits of using Content Cards vs. having your tech team build content into your app?
 Here are some advantages of using Content Cards:

-- Easier segmentation and personalization: Your user data lives in Braze, which makes it easy to define your audience and personalize your messages with Content Cards.
+- Easier segmentation and personalization: Your user data lives in Braze, making it easy to define your audience and personalize your messages with Content Cards.

 - Centralized reporting: Content Card analytics are tracked in Braze, so you have insight into all of your campaigns in one centralized location.